 VA IRRRL Program

-In the above video Josh and Jeff National VA loans talk about the benefits of the VA IRRRL refinance program.
-If you are a veteran home owner thinking about refinancing you might want to consider the VA IRRRL program.
+In the above video Josh and Jeff from National VA loans talk about the VA IRRRL program.
+So what are the VA IRRRL benefits?
+Well If you are a veteran homeowner thinking about refinancing you might want to consider the VA IRRRL program.
 In this article we will take a closer look at the IRRRL program pros and cons.
 However, before we do that lets dig in and breakdown what exactly an IRRRL is.

 What is the VA IRRRL Program?

 The VA offers several different options for borrowers who are looking to refinance their VA loan.
 After all, great loan terms now may be disappointing loan terms in 10 years from now.
 Certainly, if you got your loan ten years ago, it’s probably in your best interest to refinance now to take advantage of lower interest rates.
 One of the options that the VA offers is called the Interest Rate Reduction Refinance Loan (IRRRL).
 The IRRRL is the official name for the VA’s streamline refinance option.
 Streamlines are a very different beast from a standard refinance, and the easiest way to understand what a streamline is is to first explain what a standard refinance is, then discuss where a streamline is different.